aayush4vedi/JavaTheHut/README.md

 ## RESTful Blog
 A simple blog.
+Hopefully my last CRUD app in JS :relieved:

+## Uses:
+* ExpressJS
+* Mongoose
+* Semantic UI- because why not!

 ### APIs:
+The Seven Deadly Routes every CRUD app has to have:

 | Name    |   API                 |   Purpose                                    |
 | :----   | :-------------------: | :-------------                               |